Shopify/hydrogen/examples/b2b/README.md

 This folder contains the minimal set of files needed to showcase the implementation.
-Not all queries where contextualized for B2B. `app/routes/products.$handle.tsx` provides reference on how to contextualize storefront queries.Files that aren’t included by default with Hydrogen and that you’ll need to create are labeled with 🆕.
+Not all queries where contextualized for B2B. `app/routes/products.$handle.tsx` provides reference on how to contextualize storefront queries.
+Files that aren’t included by default with Hydrogen and that you’ll need to create are labeled with 🆕.

 | File                                                 | Description                                                                                    |